-Stockholm stock market surges 4 percent after US-Iran ceasefire
+Stockholm stock market surges after US and Iran ceasefire

 Published:

-Stockholm stock market surges 4 percent after US-Iran ceasefire
+Stockholm stock market surges after US and Iran ceasefire

-This follows an agreement between the US and Iran on a two-week ceasefire that also includes the opening of the Strait of Hormuz.
+This followed the US and Iran agreeing to a two-week ceasefire that also includes reopening the Strait of Hormuz, allowing oil exports from the Persian Gulf.

-Asian stock markets rose strongly overnight.
-Tokyo closed more than 5 percent higher.
-In the US, futures point to gains of around 3 percent.
+Overnight, Asian stock markets rose similarly.
+Tokyo closed more than 5 percent higher, and in the US, futures point to gains of around 3 percent.

-As a direct effect of reduced inflation concerns when energy prices fall, coupled with increased risk appetite in financial markets, market interest rates have fallen sharply in Sweden and globally.
-Swedish bond yields have fallen by between 0.15 and 0.20 percentage points, which should put downward pressure on banks' mortgage lending rates, among other things.
+Market interest rates have also fallen sharply.
+Swedish bond yields are down between 0.15 and 0.20 percentage points, which could put downward pressure on banks' mortgage lending rates, among other things.

 The krona has strengthened considerably.
-One dollar bought 9.29 kronor this morning and one euro 10.86.
+One dollar cost 9.29 kronor this afternoon and one euro 10.86.

 Loading related articles...